Replacement of All Wheel Drive Tires: When, How, and Why?

-First of all, it is about the natural force that presses the front tires every time during steering and breaking.
+First of all, it is about the natural force that presses the front tires every time during steering and brakeing.
 Secondly, AWD car owners love to test their forces and often adopt an aggressive driving style.
 The vehicle copes with this style without problems, but this entails damage to the front tires.
 Last but not least, the front tires often deteriorate as a result of the driver's negligence.
 Improper pressure, lack of tire rotation, or avoiding wheel alignment, all lead to earlier degradation of the front tires compared to the rear ones.

 "All-Wheel -Drive Vehicle" by Definition